 Domestic Abuse and Addiction in Children Cases

-In domestic abuse and addiction situations you may try to protect your children from what is really happening by playing it down or not talking about it.
+Engaging a family Solicitor may be necessary if your children are in danger.
+In domestic abuse and addiction situations, you may try to protect your children from what is really happening by playing it down or not talking about it.

 The truth is that most children are aware of the abuse.
 As many as 90% of children are in the same room or in the next room when domestic abuse occurs.
 According to www.domesticviolencelondon.nhs.uk, in households where there is ongoing domestic violence, 50% of children are also being directly abused by the same person.